List of Borussia Dortmund players

 Borussia Dortmund is a German football club based in Dortmund, North Rhine-Westphalia.
 The team plays in the Bundesliga – the highest tier in the German football league system.
 The club was founded in 1909.

 The following is a list of the players with the most first team appearances and goals for the club.
 This consists of appearances and goals in the Bundesliga, 2.
 Bundesliga North, Regionalliga West, DFB-Pokal, DFL-Ligapokal, DFL-Supercup, European Cup / UEFA Champions League, UEFA Cup / UEFA Europa League, UEFA Super Cup, UEFA Cup Winners' Cup, Intercontinental Cup, Oberliga West and the finals of the German football championship.

-Most appearances

-The following list includes players who have made at least 30 appearances for the club.